 Moreover, it’s known to help remove toxins from the air, according to NASA’s clean air study.

 Dracaena massangeana cane is a popular cultivar of Dracaena fragrans but with yellow variegated foliage.

 Background on Dracaena Fragrans

-Most of the time you find Dracaena fragrans or dracaena deremensis flowering it will be on very mature plants.
-Plants usually grow more than 6 feet tall.
+Most of the time, you find Dracaena fragrans or dracaena deremensis flowering.
+It will be on very mature plants.
+Plants usually grow more than 6′ feet tall.

-In the evening the plant gives off a sweet fragrance that is noticeable for hundreds of feet.
-The fragrance is very strong as some of you have experienced.
+In the evening, the plant gives off a noticeable sweet fragrance for hundreds of feet.
+The fragrance is very strong, as some of you have experienced.

 Now to the questions:

 Will the Plant Die?